GavinEke/PS7Zip/README.md

 | Windows Server 2008 R2 SP1 |                    | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |         |
 | Windows 7 SP1              |                    | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |         |

-Systems without a green tick either do not run on these systems or will not be tested against and as such are unsupported.
+Systems without a green tick either this module will not run on these systems or will not be tested for compatibility and as such are unsupported.

 ## Installing